Did this Yorkshire tradition invent Halloween trick-or-treating?

 Guising spread to the USA by the end of the 19th century when Scottish and Irish immigrants headed there in search of a better life.

+We don't know exactly when it turned into trick-or-treating.
+But the earliest recorded usage was in Ontario, Canada, in 1917.
 In the UK and Ireland, trick-or-treating took place alongside Miggy Night, "souling" and guising for centuries.
 The phrase "trick-or-treat", however, didn't become prevalent until the 1980s.

-This was largely thanks to the popularity in the UK of Stephen Spielberg's film E.T..
+This was largely thanks to the popularity in the UK of Stephen Spielberg's film E.T. .
 In Ireland, however, kids would continue to say "help the Halloween party" rather than "trick-or-treat" until the 2000s.

 It would be inaccurate, then, to say that Miggy Night invented Halloween trick-or-treating.
 However, the two traditions are closely related.
 Miggy Night and trick-or-treating are part of the same family of end-of-year traditions and customs.